dotaheor/unify-Go-builtin-and-custom-generics/contracts.md

 `const` properties:
 * `C.name`: the name of the constant represented by `C` is signed.
-* `C.typed`: whether or not the constant represented by `C` is signed.
+* `C.typed`: whether or not the constant represented by `C` is typed.
-   (Maybe, it is good to require all generic constants must be signed.)
+   (Maybe, it is good to require all generic constants must be typed.)
 * `C.type`: the type or default type of a constant represent by `C`.

 (`var`, `func` and `gen` can also be used as contract parameters/arguments,